pascalvanderheiden/azd-ais-lza/README.md

 ### Azure Redis Cache

 [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) allows you to use a secure open source Redis cache.
+Read this on how we [enable Azure Redis Cache to improve the performance of Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-cache-external).

 ### Azure Service Bus

 [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) allows you to use a secure messaging service.

 ### Azure Front Door

 [Azure Front Door](https://azure.microsoft.com/en-us/services/frontdoor/) allows you to use a secure global CDN.

-### Azure App Service Environment
+### Azure App Service Environment v3

 [Azure App Service Environment](https://azure.microsoft.com/en-us/services/app-service/environment/) allows you to use a secure and isolated environment for running your Logic App or Azure Function App.

 ### Azure Key Vault

 [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) allows you to store and manage your secrets in a secure way.

-### Azure Event Grid Namespace
+### Azure Storage

-[Azure Event Grid Namespace](https://azure.microsoft.com/en-us/services/event-grid/) allows you to use a secure event routing service.
+[Azure Storage](https://azure.microsoft.com/en-us/services/storage/) allows you to store your data in a secure way.